EwenG/replique.el/README.md

 ---------------------------------|----------------------------------
 `repl-port`                      | The current REPL port number `compiler-opts`                  | The compiler options that can be customized at the REPL

-## Acknowledgments

-Replique.el takes inspiration from and uses parts of [cider](https://github.com/clojure-emacs/cider).
-I would like to thank cider authors/contributors.

 # License